dionimar/pyspark/README.md

 The content displayed on the websites is the exclusive property of their authors.
 The fact of showing it in this project is for didactic purposes only.

-# pyspark

-Some little examples using Spark.
+# How data looks like

 We are going to construct a table with the next structure: